Steve Novak

-Steven Michael Novak (born June 13, 1983) is an American former professional basketball player who is currently a television analyst for the Milwaukee Bucks on Fox Sports Wisconsin.
+Steven Michael Novak (born June 13, 1983) is an American former professional basketball player who is currently a television analyst for the New York Knicks on MSG Networks.
 He is listed as 6'10", 225 lbs.
 He played college basketball for the Marquette Golden Eagles.
 Novak split time at both small forward and power forward.
 He was the NBA regular season leader in three point percentage during the 2011–12 season.

 High school career

 Born in Libertyville, Illinois, Novak attended Brown Deer High School in Brown Deer, Wisconsin.
 As a junior, he averaged 22.2 points, 12.0 rebounds, and 3.4 blocked shots per game.
 During his senior season as a 6'9 205 lbs Forward, Novak averaged 20.6 points, 10.4 rebounds, and 5.0 assists per game.
 Throughout his high school basketball career, he earned four letters.
 In 2002, Novak was named the Wisconsin High School Boys' Basketball Player of the Year.

 Considered a four-star recruit by Scout.com, Novak was listed as the No. 17 small forward and the No. 62 player in the nation in 2002.